-The Orange Ridge Capital Timberland Strategy is aimed at achieving attractive risk-adjusted total returns, generate current income, preserve capital investment and realize long-term appreciation by acquiring, developing, and managing timber assets located in North America, Latin America, and Australasia.
+The Orange Ridge Capital Timberland Strategy is aimed at achieving attractive risk-adjusted total returns, generate current income, preserve capital investment and realize long-term appreciation by acquiring, developing, and managing timber assets located in the Americas, Australasia, and Europe.

-The strategy is focused on tree growth, tree improvement technology, and sustainable, responsible forestry management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.
+The strategy is focused on tree growth, tree improvement technology, carbon sequestration, and sustainable forestry management to serve attractive, growing conventional timber markets such as construction, furniture, paper, packing, and emerging bioenergy demand.

 Timberland investment portfolios can be structured to meet a flexible array of investment objectives, e.g., including a variety of mature timber age classes as many investors are keener on securing income than capital appreciation.
 Timberland cash yields may comprise a third to a half of the total return over the life of an investment depending on the nature of the underlying property.